timescale/docs/use-timescale/migration/dual-write-and-backfill.md

   current user, and this clause mainly serves the purpose of SQL compatibility.
   Therefore, it's safe to remove it.

-Dump all plain tables and the TimescaleDB catalog from the source database:
+Dump all tables from the source database, excluding data from hypertable
+candidates:

 ```
 pg_dump -d "$SOURCE" \